jstachio/kiwi/readme.md

 While our backing frameworks have changed over the years our configuration style, format and behavior because of the library has largely not thanks to the flexibility.

-Opinionated maybe vogue but **not** opinionated goes the distance.
+*Opinionated maybe vogue but **not** opinionated goes the distance.*

 ## Other work

 * [avaje-config](https://avaje.io/config/)

-Kiwi hopes to bring many of its concepts and design to `avaje-config`
+Kiwi hopes to bring many of its concepts and design to `avaje-config`.